emcee-101/java2-faculties/README.md

 Since this Project uses Docker the Installation process is uncomplicated.

+1. Make sure you have Docker installed and install it if you don't.
-1. Go to the root folder of our project with a Shell (like Powershell, Bash, etc.) of your choice.
+2. Go to the root folder of our project with a Shell (like Powershell, Bash, etc.) of your choice.
-2. Run the command `docker compose up`
+3. Run the command `docker compose up`

 That is it!
 The Service should be running after the initial building process.